JDN89/thinking-in-javah/README.md

 - public and protected: if the fields in the base class are public or protected, you can access them in the derived class.
 - private: you can only access then in the derived class through getter and setter methods.

-- you can override a method from the super class and still call the super class method from withing the overrinden method via super. keyword.
+- you can override a method from the super class and still call the super class method from withing the overridden method via super. keyword.
   `super is added because otherwise you would have recursive calls: page 169`
 - When the base class has ctor has arguments you must call the ctor from the base class,form withing the child class, via the super keyword using the appropriate arguments.
-- You are forced to initialize the ctor of the base class, but you're responsible for the initialization of the member objects/ `fields`, when you're not passed as parameters to the ctor
+- You are forced to initialize the ctor of the base class, but you're responsible for the initialization of the member objects/ `fields`, when they're not passed as parameters to the ctor
 - cleanup with try-with resource AutoClosable -> close gets automatically called at end of try block -> exceptions passed to catch
 - `protected` keyword ->